-In this article we will show you how to add a user to a group in Linux system.
-We will also learn how to view the groups and group ID of any user account.
+This article will show you how to add a user to a group in a Linux system.
+We will also learn to view any user account’s groups and group ID.

 Types of Groups in Linux

 There are two types of groups in Linux – Primary and Secondary.